 FCC number porting rules require "simple" ports to be processed in one business day.
 The deadline applies to all simple ports, including "intermodal" ports such as wireline to wireless, wireless to wireline, wireline or wireless to VoIP or any other combination.
 Simple ports generally do not involve more than one line or more complex adjustments to telephone switching equipment.

 If you port from a wireline phone to a wireless phone, there may be a period of "mixed service" – when you essentially have two telephones with the same number.
 Ask your new wireless company whether you will be able to continue using your current wireline number during the one-day transfer process.
 Also, if you port from a wireline phone to a wireless phone, your wireline long distance company will not move with you.
-Your long distance service will generally be provided by your new wireless company, but you should verify this with the new wireless company before changing service providers.
+Your long distance service will generally be provided by your new wireless company, which you should verify with the new wireless company.

-In some areas, 911 operators automatically receive the phone number or location of a wireless call, but in many areas, that is not the case.
-Technology that will provide that information – Enhanced 911 or "E911" – is currently being implemented, but is not yet available for some wireless phones and in some parts of the country.
+In some areas, 911 operators automatically receive the phone number or location of a wireless call, but in many areas the technology capable of providing that information – known as Enhanced 911 or "E911" – is not yet available.

-As noted above, during the one-day porting process from the old company to the new company, there may be a period of "mixed service” - when you may have two telephones with the same number.
-During this time period, your E911 service may be affected.
-The call should go through, but the 911 operator may not be able to call you back if the call gets disconnected.
-For this reason, before porting either a wireless or a wireline number, ask the new company if the one-day porting process will affect a 911 call.
+During the one-day porting process - if there is a period of "mixed service" - your E911 service may be affected.
+Calls should go through, but 911 operators may not be able to call you back if disconnected.
+Before porting, ask your new company if the one-day porting process will affect a 911 call.

 If you have a problem porting your phone number from one service provider to another, first try to resolve it with the service provider.
-If you cannot resolve the problem directly, you can file a complaint with the FCC.
-There is no charge for filing a complaint.
-You can file your complaint using an FCC online complaint form .
-You can also file your complaint with the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) or 1-888-TELL-FCC (1-888-835-5322) for TTY; faxing 1-866-418-0232; or writing to the Federal Communications Commission at:
+If you cannot resolve the problem directly, you have multiple options for filing a complaint with the FCC:

 Federal Communications Commission